simplex-chat/simplex-chat/simplex-messaging-implementation.md

 __Please note__: server implementations MUST NOT track in any form how many times or whether the messages were retrieved.

-If the unknown message ID is passed in `messageId` parameter, the request should be rejected with HTTP status code 404 (Not Found).

 If the request is successful, the server MUST respond with HTTP status code (200) returning as response body the requested message with the following properties:
-- `id` (string): server-generated unique ID allowing to identify messages until (they are deleted from the server) and to paginate responses.
+- `id` (string): server-generated unique ID allowing to identify messages (until they are deleted from the server) and to paginate responses.
 - `ts` (string): server timestamp of the time when the message was received from the sender.
 - `size` (number): message size, in bytes.
 - `msg` (string): encrypted message body, that the recipient should be able to decrypt with the key `EK`.

+Server MUST respond with HTTP status code 401 (Unauthorized) with body `"Unauthorized"` in the following request failure scenarios:
+   - the request is unsigned or signed with the wrong key.
+   - the connection `RU` does not exist.
+   - the message with ID `messageId` does not exist.

+In case of failure the server MUST aim to respond in the same time to prevent timing attacks - it can be achieved by verifying a signature even if the connection does not exist.

 #### Delete message